Tax Fairness

 Training

-One month of intensive preparation in the Netherlands: international tax law, policy strategy, coalition building, stakeholder engagement, and narrative change.
+One month of intensive preparation including a week of training in the Netherlands: international tax law, policy strategy, coalition building, stakeholder engagement, and narrative change.

 October – March